Anatoliy Tymoshchuk: Zenit controversy

 On 11 March 2022, the Ukrainian Association of Football (UAF) stripped Tymoshchuk of his (Ukrainian) coaching licence and titles because of his role at Zenit St Petersburg and for not speaking against Russia's ongoing invasion of Ukraine.
 The UAF stated that his "conscious choice" to continue at Zenit "damages the image of Ukrainian football".
 Reports also surfaced suggesting he might be a Russian spy.
 A Polish sport commentator described his case as that of "a collaborator, erased from Ukrainian sport history".
-No evidence has been presented to support the claims against Tymoshchuk other than his lack of comment on the war.
+Others have speculated that Tymoshchuk is being used by the Russian state and unable to speak freely for fear of retribution.

+In response to the UAF's action, Tymoshchuk returned his regalia to Ukraine and filed a lawsuit with the Court of Arbitration for Sport.

+In 2023, Tymoshchuk was officially sanctioned for "treason" and included on a sanctions list for a period of ten years, blocking all his assets and preventing him from entering the country.
+Later that year, allegations arose that Tymoshchuk had tried to acquire Romanian citizenship despite claims that his grandmother's birth in the country was inaccurate.

+In January 2024, American football coach Dennis Lukens said he had been in contact with Tymoshchuk after the invasion, and reportedly tried to help Tymoshchuk leave the country.
+Lukens said that Tymoshchuk told him he loved Ukraine and asked for his help to leave Russia, but was stuck and unable to leave.
+Lukens's speculation that Tymoshchuk had already left the country by other means caused wide speculation in Ukraine, however the comments were quickly debunked after Tymoshchuk was prominently pictured at an ice hockey match in St. Petersburg days later.

-Utkin Controversy
+Utkin controversy

 When criticising Tymoshchuk, Russian sports journalist Vasily Utkin said that "[Tymoshchuk] cares only and exclusively about money," and claimed that whilst a player for Zenit, he asked the club for large numbers of tickets with the purpose of reselling them.
 However, that story was quickly disproved by others.
 Former Zenit player Vladislav Radimov called it "complete nonsense" and provided a story how Tymoshchuk at one point gave him two tickets to a game, but refused to take money from him for those tickets.
-Russian sports journalist Alexey Andronov also spoke out in defence of Tymoshchuk, and said how at one point Tymoshchuk gave him and another journalist tickets to a game, but did not take any money from them for those tickets.
+Russian sports journalist Alexey Andronov also spoke out in defence of Tymoshchuk, and said how at one point Tymoshchuk gave him and another journalist tickets to a game, but did not ask for money in return.
 He also pointed out how players requesting tickets from their club for friends is a normal practice in Russia, but unheard of in other European leagues.

+Kit auction

+In September 2024, Tymoshchuk donated a signed Zenit St Petersburg football jersey in support of the Russian military, with proceeds going to support action in sent to the Kursk Region.
+The signed shirt sold for 700,000 rubles.
+The action was widely condemned in Ukraine, with former teammate Oleksandr Aliyev calling the actions an "abomination".